meddle0x53/presentem_test/presentations/why_elixir.md

 ---

-<q>"You get simplicity by finding a slightly more sophisticated building block to build your theories out of."</q>
+<p class="quote">"You get simplicity by finding a slightly more sophisticated building block to build your theories out of."</p>
-                                                                    (Alan Kay, "Power of Simplicity", 2015) {.quote_from}
+                                                                    (Alan Kay, "Power of Simplicity", 2015)

 "Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better."
                                             (Edsger W. Dijkstra, "On the nature of Computer Science", 1984)